lk3de/impftermin-checker/README.md

 ```

 ### Install Geckodriver
 The Checker uses Selenium with Firefox.
 For that to work, you need to have the [Geckodriver](https://github.com/mozilla/geckodriver/releases) executable in your PATH.
-Download the respective binary for your OS and make sure it's accessible (on Ubuntu, just copy it to `apt-get install firefox-geckodriver`).
+Download the respective binary for your OS and make sure it's accessible (on Ubuntu, just run `apt-get install firefox-geckodriver`).

 ### Create `config.json`
 Create a `config.json` based on the `config.example.json`.